marouenes/take-off/README.md

 This repository contains the an overview of the product and the development process.

+Here is the initial mockup of the desktop application: [Desktop Application Mockup](https://shorturl.at/BGX89)

 ## Problem Statement

 The problem statement explain the constraints that provided the significant influence over the architecture.